jw120/aoc-code/README.md

 # Advent of Code

 My solutions to advent of code.
+So far contains:

+ * Complete 2020 in Python
+ * Partial 2019 in Python

 Assumes `../aoc-data` (which is a private repo) holds personalized input data and solutions.

-## TODO
+## Python improvement
-- When mypy supports 3.9, use list[] instead of List as a type

-- Add timing
+- Add timing and speed up slow solutions
-- Speed up 2020/11
-- Avoid duplication (and speeed up 2020/17): Grid[Coord3]?
+- Avoid duplication in Day 17
 - Review use of if key in (and try .setdefault)
 - Try using Counter